knot126/KnShim/Documentation.md

 Returns an array-like table containing all of the keys in the registry.

+## Database

+The database is essentially the same as the registry, except it is saved across restarts of the game and is suitible for things like save games.

+The database saves all data to a file named `database.kn` in the user data folder.

+### `knDbSet(key, value)`

+Set the key to be assocaited with the given value, and save the database.

+### `knDbGet(key)`

+Return the value assocaited with the given key.

+### `knDbHas(key)`

+Return `true` if the given key is in the database, or `false` if it isn't.

+### `knDbDelete(key)`

+Delete the key-value pair identified by the given key from the database, and save the database.

 ## Game Control

 The game control features allow you to control aspects of the gameplay and use internal utility functions directly from Lua.